MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 ---
 title: Use Power Fx in AI Builder models in Power Apps (preview) - AI Builder | Microsoft Docs
-description: Provides information about how to use Power Fx expressiond in AI Builder models in Power Apps
+description: Provides information about how to use Power Fx expressions in AI Builder models in Power Apps
 author: billba
 ms.service: aibuilder
 ms.topic: conceptual